ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Use Ameba as Server to control LED.rst

    :height: 5.825in

 Upload the code and press the reset button on Ameba.
-When the connection is established, you will see the message “To see this page in action, open a browser to http://xxx.xxx.xxx.xxx” in the Arduino IDE, as shown in the figure:
+When the connection is established, you will see the message "To see this page in action, open a browser to http://xxx.xxx.xxx.xxx" in the Arduino IDE, as shown in the figure:

  |5-4|